 Budapest 4 Day Itinerary

-OK, let’s dive into the itinerary.
+OK, let’s dive into this Budapest itinerary.
 I’ve tried to make it as strategic as possible so that you cover a lot, but at the same time don’t end up burning yourself out.

 We will guide you based on our experiences, but you can switch it up as you go along.
 Here’s a quick overview of what to expect: